avalcarcel9/mimosa/README.md

 -   `PD` `vector` of full path to PD if available.
 If not use `NULL`.
 -   `tissue` is a logical value that determines whether the brain mask is a full brain mask or tissue mask (excludes CSF), should be `FALSE` unless you provide the tissue mask as the `brain_mask` object
 -   `gold_standard` vector of full path to gold standard segmentations.
 Typically manually segmented images.
--   `normalize` `TRUE` normalizes image inputs using z-score normalization slices vector of desired slices to train on, if `NULL` then train over the entire brain mask orientation string value telling which orientation the training slices are specified in, can take the values of "axial", "sagittal", or "coronal"
+-   `normalize` by default is 'no' will not normalize images.
+To normalize images use inputs 'Z' for z-score normalization slices vector of desired slices to train on, for WhiteStripe use 'WS'
+-   `orientation` if `NULL` then train over the entire brain mask orientation string value telling which orientation the training slices are specified in, can take the values of "axial", "sagittal", or "coronal"
 -   `cores` numeric indicating the number of cores to be used (no more than 4 is useful for this software implementation)
 -   `verbose` logical indicating printing diagnostic output
 -   `outdir` vector of paths/IDs to be pasted to objects that will be saved. `NULL` if objects are not to be saved